bimdata/utils/README.md

 ```
 npm run dev
 ```
-If you make scss changes inside the `example` folder, don't forget to `npm run build` within this directory.
+If you make scss changes inside the `styleguide` folder, don't forget to `npm run build` within this directory.

 __Build for prod:__